gsanhueza/BlastSight/README.md

 BlastSight comes with a folder of examples that show what you can do with it.

-It's recommended to check the `examples/demo.py` file first, so you can develop an idea of how to use this software.
+It's recommended to check `examples/demo.py` in https://github.com/gsanhueza/BlastSight/ to develop an idea of how to use this software.

 ## Packaging